 Headed for the Beach, Fort Worth Feline Fanciers, in Cleburne, TX, August 5-

-One thing we learned in showing one cat is that there is a lot of downtime.
-So to combat that, we decided to make a few things out of wood we find on our property and some homemade cat toys and see how they sell.
-We received great praise for our crafts and have been invited to several other shows, so now we feel like we have found a niche to fill.
+One thing we learned in showing one cat is that there is a lot of downtime between rings.
+So, to combat boredom, we decided to make a few things out of wood from our property and homemade cat toys and see how they sell.
+We received great praise for our crafts and have been invited to several other shows, so we feel like we’ve found a niche to fill.
 This gives us something to do while showing Claude.
-So if you have some time and you’re in the area of one of our shows, swing by and see our Claude in person, and admire some of what we make.

 Claude finaled twice in the Cleburne show, taking 10th out of 42 cats and 4th out of 15 long hair cats.
-He probably could have done better with a better attitude, but he still grumbles when the judges take him out of the judging cages.
-I don’t understand it at all, because he’s a doll with spectators at the show and a sweetheart everywhere else.
-It’s just the judging ring that he changes his tune with, ergo why I’m looking for another cat to show.
-Once I have another cat to show, I will retire Claude from showing.
-That’s a shame, because he hasn’t supremed yet–and probably won’t because of his attitude with the judges.
-And he really does love traveling.
+He probably could have done better without the attitude, but he still grumbles when the judges take him out of the judging cages.
+I don’t understand it, because he’s a doll with spectators at the show and a sweetheart everywhere else.
+It’s just in the judging ring that he changes his tune, and this is why I’m looking for another cat to show.
+Once I have one, I’ll retire Claude from showing.
+It’s a shame, because he hasn’t supremed yet–and probably won’t because of his attitude–but he’s not having fun with the judges.
+However, he really does love traveling.
 He has a blast at the hotels and in the car.

 Inaugural Show, High Country Cat Club, in Denver, CO, August 19th -